Discover Omnia

 Or, scroll down to explore answers to common questions about intranets, knowledge communities, and people search.

-What is the role of an intranet in knowledge management?
+What role does the intranet play in knowledge management?

-How does knowledge sharing contribute to business success?
+How does knowledge sharing through the intranet support business outcomes?

-What are some knowledge sharing best practices for Microsoft 365?
+What are best practices for knowledge management in Microsoft 365?

 SUBSCRIBE TO THE OMNIA NEWSLETTER